 On your final pressing, press from the back.
 Check for stray threads - especially if the top has both light and dark threads.
 Dark threads will definitely show through light material and once quilted, are impossible to remove.

-Special note: If you are planning on using a polyester plush backing, such as fireside or minky, I will need to apply a temporary spray of 505 to the backing to adhere to the batting.
+Special note: If you are planning on using a polyester plush backing, such as fireside or minky, we need to apply a temporary adhesive to the backing for the batting.
 This is done each time the quilt is forwarded.
-These fabrics have a lot of stretch and are slippery and are notorious for curling along the edges.
-This would be considered an extra cost in materials.
+These fabrics have a lot of stretch, are slippery, difficult to stitch and are notorious for curling along the edges.
+Handling these backings is time consuming and difficult, and will incur extra costs.

-If you plan to make a top that is composed of stretchy knit material, as in making a t-shirt quilt, you must ensure to apply an iron-on stabilizer before piecing.
-Without it, the knits would stretch and look terrible.
+If you plan to make a top that is composed of stretchy knit material, as in making a t-shirt quilt, you must apply a light iron-on stabilizer before piecing.
+Without it, the knits will stretch and look terrible.